 Education, Training & Skills

-The Education and Skills Development Programme is funded by ScottishPower Renewables community benefit funding from the Beinn Ain Tuirc 2 windfarm.
-ScottishPower Renewables in partnership with Argyll and Bute Council allocated a proportion of the Beinn Ain Turic 2 community benefit funding to the Education and Skills Development programme to provide long-term benefits for local people in Argyll and Bute.
+The Education and Skills Development Programme is funded by ScottishPower Renewables' Beinn an Tuirc 2 Windfarm Community Benefit Fund.
+It aims to deliver Science, Technology, Engineering and Maths (STEM) activities and also to increase awareness among families and young people of the career opportunities available within these areas.
+Argyll and Bute Council works in partnership with the funders to allocate a proportion of the Beinn an Tuirc 2 community benefit funding to the Education and Skills Development programme to ensure that long-term benefits for local people in Argyll and Bute are provided.